EF0601/Basic-Calculator-App/README.md

 2. Extract the .zip file.
 3. Find the folder in your storage.
 4. (MacOS, WindowsOS, Linux ONLY) Double click on `home.html` to open it.
-4. (iOS, Android ONLY) Double click on `install.html` to open the installer and click the link.
+4. (Android ONLY) Double click on `install.html` to open the installer and click the link.